wallaceok/gatling-vtd/README.md

     import com.excilys.ebi.gatling.vtd.http.check.body.HttpBodyVTDXPathCheckBuilder._

 This will let you use the new extractor builtins.
-The syntax is similar to the standard XPath one, just replace the prefix "xpath" with "vtdXPath".
+The syntax is similar to the standard XPath one, just replace the prefix "xpath" with "vtdXpath".
 For example :

-    capture(vtdXPath("//input[@id='text1']/@value") saveAs "aaaa_value")
+    check(vtdXpath("//input[@id='text1']/@value") saveAs "aaaa_value")

 # Important notice : licence